By Tom Nader

 Fischer, a midfielder and forward, was a standout at Ohio State, appearing in 84 games and starting in 79.

 She finished her career with 28 goals, which ranks eighth all-time in Buckeyes history.
-She also had 20 assists, which rank fifth all-time and her 304 attempted shows are second-most in the history of the school.
+She also had 20 assists, which rank fifth all-time and her 304 attempted shots are second-most in the history of the school.
 She finished her career with the Buckeyes with 76 points.

 Fischer, who was named team captain for the Buckeyes twice, was named All-Big Ten three times.
 She earned her degree in Biology in the spring of 2022 and is currently in her first year of Ohio State’s nurse practitioner program.